Data Annotation

 Ethical and AI governance concerns

-Massively distributed annotation workforces often come hand-in-hand with opaque practices in regards to AI governance and ethics.
-The complexity of the data procurement process combined with a lack of standards around equitable data supply chains has several downstream implications for essential but largely unseen annotators.
+Massively distributed annotation workforces often come with opaque practices around AI governance and ethics.
+The complexity of data procurement, combined with a lack of standards for equitable data supply chains, has several downstream implications for the essential but largely unseen people doing the labeling.
+For some teams, the decision to crowdsource can mean unwittingly doing business with a partner that does not follow fair labor practices.

 Reduced agility and slower iteration cycles